How To Choose a Pest Control Company

 Is the company a member of any professional organizations?

-Pest control companies can also belong to various professional organizations.
-Membership in organizations like the National Pest Management Association (NPMA) or state-level organizations is not mandatory, but helps confirm that a company follows industry best practices.
-The NPMA gives companies access to education, resources, and a network of professionals with whom to discuss practices and methods.
+Pest control companies can also belong to certain professional organizations.
+Pest control companies can obtain membership in state-level organizations as well as national organizations like the National Pest Management Association (NPMA).
+While not mandatory, membership in these organizations helps prove a company's reputability and gives it access to resources, education, and a network of professionals to compare best practices with.

 Professional Experience and Specialties

-For the most part, a company will list information like years of experience and specialities on its website.
-Local reviews can also inform you as to whether a company has experience dealing with a particular pest in your area.
-If you can't get the information you need online, you can reach out to the company directly to get your questions answered.
+In general, a company will list information like specialities and years of experience on its website.
+Online reviews can also inform you as to whether a company has experience dealing with a particular pest in your area.
+If you're unable to find the information you need online, you can reach out to the company directly to get the answers to your questions.

 Reviews and Recommendations